MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Main Results

-Based on the validity domain, the algorithm determines which predicate functions are active in \eqref{optimisation_func} at every sampled time instance.
-The Function \texttt{ValidityDomain}() in line \ref{tro:line:gd_vd} calculates the validity domains based on Definition \ref{defn:validity_domain}.
-Among the set of predicate functions $\{ h_{ij} | \forall j\in\mathcal{N}_i\}$ associated with a robot, a binary variable $\lambda_{ij}\in\{0,1\}$ is assigned to determine whether a predicate function is active or not.
+Based on the validity domain, the Function \ref{tro:alg:GradientDescent} determines which predicate functions are active in \eqref{optimisation_func} at every sampled time instance $t^0$.
+The Function \texttt{ValidityDomain}() in line \ref{tro:line:gd_vd} calculates the validity domains of each path $\bar{\varphi}$ based on Definition \ref{defn:validity_domain}.
+Let $K_i$ be the total number of independent and coupled predicate functions associated with robot $i$, a binary variable $\lambda_{ij}\in\{0,1\}, j\in\{1,\dots,K_i\}$ is assigned to determine whether a predicate function is active or not.
 It is set to 1 if the predicate is active and 0 otherwise.
+For example, \begin{itemize} \item If $\varphi_1 = \mathcal{G}_{[5,10]}(\|x_1-x_2\|\leq 2)$, then $\lambda_{11}=\lambda_{21}=1$ whenever $t^0\in[5,10]$ and 0 otherwise. \item If $\varphi_2 = \mathcal{F}_{[10,15]}(\|x_3\|\leq 5)$, then $\lambda_{31}=1$ whenever $t^0\in[10,15]$ and 0 otherwise.
+Once $x_3(t)\models \varphi_2$, $\lambda_{31}=0\ \forall t$. \end{itemize} The indices $i$ and $j$ in $\lambda_{ij}$ and $\mathrm{vd}_{ij}$ refer to robot $i$ and the $j$th predicate function associated with robot $i$, respectively.
+Here $j\in\{1,\dots,K_i\}$.
 We distinguish three cases: if the sampled point belongs to the validity domain of a single \emph{eventually} operator and/or a single \emph{always} operator, $\lambda_{ij}=1$.
-If the sampled point belongs to the validity domain of multiple \emph{eventually} operators, we activate only one of them, that is, $\lambda_{ij}=1$ only for one of them.
-This avoids enforcing conflicting predicates as it is can happen that multiple \emph{eventually} operators may not be satisfied at the same time instance; see lines \ref{tro:line:to_eventually}-\ref{tro:line:to_always}.
+If the sampled point belongs to the validity domain of multiple \emph{eventually} operators, we activate only one of them at random, that is, $\lambda_{ij}=1$ only for one of them.
+This avoids enforcing conflicting predicates as it can happen that multiple \emph{eventually} operators may not be satisfied at the same time instance (For example $\varphi = \mathcal{F}_{[0,1]}(x>0)\land\mathcal{F}_{[0,1]}(x<0)$); see lines \ref{tro:line:to_eventually}-\ref{tro:line:to_always}.